 Hunter Creek ValleyStarting with the slog of riding up Smuggler Mountain—the popular hiking trail—will allow you to access a network of technical trails like BTS, Lollipop, Tootsie Roll, Hummingbird, Four Corners, Sunnyside, and more.
 The Hunter Creek Valley is beautiful with a gentle flowing river and lots of options to keep going on your ride, or turn around when fatigue starts to overtake fun.

-ButtermilkAgain, heading up will be a slog.
+ButtermilkAgain, climbing up will be a slog.
 The fire road that takes bikers, hikers and trucks alike is a grind.
 But once again, it’s worth the reward.
 The descent consists of West Buttermilk trail which criss-crosses ski runs until it links with the bottom portion of Government Trail.

 This is a great ride for those looking to get a workout in and have some fun riding down on something not too technical.